China Visa

 - M (Business Visa): Issued to those who intend to visit China for commercial and trade activities.

-- S1/S2 (Private Visa): issued to family members of foreigners residing in China for work, study, etc. S1 permits a long-term duration of stay exceeding 180 days.
+- S1/S2 (Private Visa): issued to family members of foreigners residing in China for work, study, etc. S1 permits a long-term stay exceeding 180 days.
 S2 permits are short-term to no more than 180 days.

 - R (Talent Visa): Issued to those who are high-level talents or whose skills are urgently needed in China.